dbinoj/casparpilot/README.rst

 Launching the app
 ~~~~~~~~~~~~~~~~~

+Caspar Pilot is built in Python using the Kivy Natural User Interface library.
 Install Kivy 1.8.0 or higher.

 `Kivy`_ is compatible with Python 2 as well as Python 3.
 But Caspar Pilot is developed using Python 2::